DKorchuganov/classicaplus-hugo/README.md

 Any event like concert etc should be described in a data file `data/events/YYYY-MM-DD/event-name.yaml` and in content files for different languages in `content/events/YYYY-MM-DD` folder.
 Create an event data file first, then create content files with the event title and description.

 #### Event data file

+The event data file contains general information about the event like date of the event and a reference to the place of the event.
+It also has a list of performers of the event and list of works in the concert programme.

+The event programme is printed on the event's page in two places:

+ * as the list of composers (the full names of composers are used)
+ * as the list of works (short names of composers are used where available)

 1. Go to the `data/events` folder, and create a sub-folder of a corresponding date in `YYYY-MM-DD` format (`data/events/2016-04-13`, for example), and then create a file with `event-name.yaml` filename format, where `event-name` is a short name of the event in lowercase.
 2. Add a `datetime` field of the event date and time.
 The format for the field should be as in the below example.